 What is Remote User Testing?

-It offers more agility for everyone, whether it’s a user testing agency, a corporate client seeking insightful feedback on their website or application or a stay at home mum who’s looking for a way to earn some money.
+A remote user test offers more agility for everyone, whether it’s a user testing agency, a corporate client seeking insightful feedback on their website or application or a stay at home mum who’s looking for a way to earn some money.
 Many services offer a remote user testing platform that can be accessed from anywhere, as remote user testing software can be used anywhere, anytime, so long as a user testing screen recorder is used!.

 You may have heard a slightly different name being used for it: Remote User Experience Testing.
 And it makes sense – the main aim of the testing, whether remote or moderated, is to get a handle on the user’s experience of the product.